CELtd/mechafil-server/README.md

 ## Historical Data & Automatic Refresh

 ### Initial Data Loading
-- On first startup, the server fetches and caches historical data under `mechafil-server/data/` (this may take a few minutes).
+- Prime the shared cache by running the cache updater (`poetry run cache-updater`, `docker-compose run --rm --entrypoint="" cache-updater python -m services.cache_updater.main --once`, or the Fly.io job described below).
+It fetches data from Spacescope and writes DiskCache entries into the shared volume (defaults to `/data/shared-cache` or `./shared-cache` when running locally).
-- `current_date` is set to "yesterday".
+- When the API starts it reads the newest cache entry from that shared volume (`USE_SHARED_CACHE=true`).
+If no cache data exists yet the API fails fast so you know the updater must run first.

 ### Automated Daily Refresh
 The server automatically refreshes historical data daily at a configurable time:

 - **Default**: Data refreshes every day at `02:00 UTC`
 - **Configuration**: Set `RELOAD_TRIGGER=HH:MM` in your `.env` file (e.g., `RELOAD_TRIGGER=03:30` for 3:30 AM UTC)
-- **Process**: The scheduler clears the cache and fetches fresh data from Spacescope, exactly like startup
+- **Process**: The cache-updater job keeps the shared cache warm.
+The API scheduler simply reloads from disk at `RELOAD_TRIGGER` (or every 2 minutes when `RELOAD_TEST_MODE=true`) so the newest cached snapshot is picked up without restarting the container.
-- **Resilience**: If refresh fails, the server continues running with existing cached data
+- **Resilience**: If refresh fails, the server continues running with whatever cached snapshot is already loaded.

 ### Testing Mode
 For development and testing, enable frequent refresh cycles: